 To proactively respond to the storm's developments, Deputy Minister of Agriculture and Rural Development Nguyen Hoang Hiep signed a telegram to ministries, branches, and Chairmen of People's Committees of coastal provinces from Quang Ninh to Binh Thuan, requesting focused response.

-The key tasks in the coming hours are to closely monitor the storm's developments; manage vessels at sea; organize a count of ships and boats; notify owners of vessels and captains of ships and boats operating at sea of the location, direction of movement and developments of the storm so that they can proactively avoid, escape or not move into dangerous areas.
+The key tasks in the coming hours are to closely monitor the storm's developments; manage vessels at sea; organize the counting of ships and boats; notify owners of vessels and captains of ships and boats operating at sea of the location, direction of movement and developments of the storm so that they can proactively avoid, escape or not move into dangerous areas.

-The Ministry of Agriculture and Rural Development also requested ministries, branches and localities to prepare forces and means for rescue when requested.
-Media agencies from central to local levels should strengthen measures to inform authorities and people about the storm's developments so that they can proactively prevent and respond promptly and effectively.
+The Ministry of Agriculture and Rural Development also requested ministries, branches and localities to prepare forces and means for rescue when required.
+The media agencies from the central to local levels should strengthen measures to inform the authorities and people about the storm's developments so that they can proactively prevent and respond promptly and effectively.

 Source: https://kinhtedothi.vn/hom-nay-bao-man-yi-vao-bien-dong-quang-ninh-binh-thuan-san-sang-ung-pho.html